Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Your cat’s belly button should be in the center of the abdomen about two-thirds of the way down the abdomen.
 Finding this tiny scar requires your cat to have an exceptional amount of trust in you since you’ll have to flip them onto their back and rummage around in their belly fur.

-If your cat lets you feel around their belly, you’ll have to move the fur around to get to their skin, where you can feel for the scar on their abdomen that represents their “belly button.”
+If your cat lets you feel around their belly, you’ll have to move the fur around to get to their skin, where you can feel the scar on their abdomen that represents their “belly button.”
 The scar will be mostly flat but may be slightly depressed or protruded.

 While cats may not have the traditional “innie” or “outie” belly button that humans do, they do technically have a belly button by the medical definition.
 It may be hard to find on your cat, and they may not even let you look, but rest assured, it is there.